IAEA confirms damage to entrance buildings at Iran’s Natanz nuclear plant

 He added that “efforts to contact the Iranian nuclear regulatory authorities … continue, with no response so far.”

 Grossi warned that the situation remains “very concerning” and said a potential radiological release could not be ruled out.
-Such an event, he cautioned, could have serious consequences, including the possible evacuation of large urban areas.
+Such an event, he cautioned, could have serious consequences, including the possible evacuation of people from large urban areas.

 He reiterated calls for maximum restraint and urged all parties to return to diplomacy and negotiations.
 Efforts to re-establish communication channels with Iran’s nuclear regulatory authorities are ongoing but have yet to receive a response.